-Aviva Investors has clarified its position regarding the intermediary market, after its snap announcement on Monday that it was planning a scale back in its offering that would lead to the axing of around 160 jobs worldwide.
+Aviva Investors has clarified its position regarding the intermediary market, after its snap announcement on Monday that it was planning a that would lead to the axing of around 160 jobs worldwide.

 Aviva Investors said it is not withdrawing from the UK retail market entirely, after revealing yesterday it would be cutting 12% of its workforce with the majority of cuts in London.